Document how much one effectively trusts non-Tails OS into which one plugs a Tails USB stick

 Setting priority >> normal, since it's not a theoretical threat: the Hacking Team documents drop tells us that actual attackers are on it.

-#4 Updated by sajolida almost 4 years ago
+#4 Updated by sajolida about 4 years ago

 Regarding "plugging one's Tails device in an untrusted OS is dangerous" I think that the only thing we have is /doc/first_steps/persistence/warnings#index6h1.
 Maybe this could be a candidate for #8845.